A goal without a plan, is just a wish

 - Our Consulting with staff factsheet provides advice on who to consult with, how to consult and what to ask.
 The tools below provide further support around questions to ask and collation of answers.

-- Print out of consultation questions.
+- Example survey questions.
 This is a word document containing all the questions contained in the PDF version above.
 You can add or remove questions as you wish and use it to consult with staff.

 - Consultation answer collation spreadsheet.
 This is an excel spreadsheet you can use to collate the answers from your consultation.
 Continue to use this tool for each consultation round, and it will help you to identify if your program is having an impact.